esm.doi.bio/esm3/esm3.generating_a_new_fluorescent_protein.full12

 - The closest known protein to esmGFP is still quite different due to natural evolution.

-Once formed, the chromophore must not just absorb light but also emit it in order to be fluorescent.
+- The chromophore must absorb light to be fluorescent.

 - The chromophore must also emit light to be fluorescent.